ArtooTrills/Bounty-Trumps-Revenge/README.md

 # Trump's Revenge

 Trump has done it again.
 He posted something silly and controversial just as usual.
-This time the internet wanted to take him on and ended up breaking twitter.
+This time the internet wanted to take him on and ended up breaking Twitter.
 Even after many attempts Twitter couldn't bring its system live.
-The reason, Trump has taken revenge against the employee that disabled his account for 11 mins, by deleting Twitter's streaming analytics service.
+The reason - Trump has taken revenge against the employee that disabled his account for 11 mins by deleting Twitter's streaming analytics service code.

 Jack Dorsey personally reaches out to you.
 You are his only hope.
 He has the whole thing written out on his napkin and he just needs you to build it.
 Are you up for the challenge?
-Here is the transcript of the conversation:
+Here is the transcript of your conversation:

 > JD: "Hey, please help me.
 I wouldn't come to you if I could do it alone."